Still wondering how to save the most money on exchange rates and transfer fees when sending money to the Philippines?

 One final way to send money to the Philippines is to bring cash.

-If you fly into Manila, you have two places to exchange your cash:
+If you fly into Manila, there are two popular places to exchange your cash:

 - Metro Manila on Mabini Street